 Research on humans is normally only permitted if the participants have consented to being part of the study.
 The participants must first, however, have been informed about the purpose of the study, any potential risks and benefits of participating, and much more.

 Currently, the requirement for informed consent is a cornerstone of research ethics.
 The requirement is present in both international guidelines and in Swedish law (Ethical Review Act Sections 13–22).

 The Ethical Review Act specifies that consent must be voluntary, explicit and specific to the research in question.
 In addition, the consent must be documented.
 Written consent is usually required, but there are situations in which it is not possible to obtain consent in written form.
-Please note that it is the Act and the ethical review board that ultimately determine when, how and under what circumstances consent is to be obtained.
+Please note that it is the Act and the Swedish Ethical Review Authority that ultimately determine when, how and under what circumstances consent is to be obtained.

 The research volunteer has the right to withdraw his or her consent at any time and with immediate effect.
 No reason need be provided.
 Any data already collected may, however, still be used in the research.

 A condition for informed consent is that the research volunteer has been given and has understood the relevant information.
 The Ethical Review Act clarifies that a research volunteer is to be informed of:

 - the overall plan for the research,